Explainer: The Lautenberg Program for Refugees Fleeing Religious Persecution

 What is the Lautenberg Program?

 The Lautenberg Program is one of the U.S.’s primary tools for protecting refugees fleeing religious persecution.
 The program facilitates reunification for families who have fled Iran and the former Soviet Union as a result of threats to their religious freedom.
 The Lautenberg Program has created a path to safety for a wide range of religious groups, including Jews, Evangelical Christians, Ukrainian Catholics, Baha’is, Sabaean-Mandaeans, Zoroastrians, and members of the Ukrainian Autocephalous Orthodox Church and Greek Orthodox Church.
-The Lautenberg Program has long had broad bipartisan support and has continued to be reauthorized each year without fail by Congress since its creation in 1989.
+The Lautenberg Program has long had broad bipartisan support and Congress has continued to reauthorize it each year without fail since its creation in 1989.

-Due to a broad range of policies targeting refugees enacted by the Trump administration, the Lautenberg pathway has been blocked and no new Lautenberg cases have been admitted since January 2025.
-This is the first time in the Lautenberg program’s history that it has been entirely non-operational, leaving no clear path to safety for people fleeing religious persecution.
+Due to the Trump administration’s array of policies targeting refugees, the Lautenberg pathway has been blocked and no new Lautenberg cases have been admitted since January 2025.
+For the first time in the Lautenberg Program’s history, it is entirely non-operational, leaving no clear path to safety for people fleeing religious persecution who would have otherwise been eligible for resettlement through the program.

 What steps has the Trump administration taken to limit refugee resettlement and the operation of the Lautenberg program?

-The Trump Administration’s suspension of USRAP in January 2025 has brought refugee admissions to a halt, leaving tens of thousands of refugees – including over 14,000 individuals in the Lautenberg pipeline – without a viable path to safety.
-The refugee ban blocks refugees from seeking safety and religious freedom in the U.S. despite Congress repeatedly providing a clear mandate that the Lautenberg Program should continue to protect religious minorities fleeing Iran and the former Soviet Union.
+The Trump administration’s suspension of the U.S. Refugee Admissions Program (USRAP) in January 2025 has brought refugee admissions to a halt, leaving tens of thousands of refugees – including over 14,000 individuals in the Lautenberg pipeline – without a viable path to safety.
+The refugee ban blocks refugees from accessing permanent protection and religious freedom in the U.S. despite Congress repeatedly providing a clear mandate that the Lautenberg Program should continue to protect religious minorities fleeing Iran and the former Soviet Union.

-Historically, the U.S. processed all Lautenberg cases through the Resettlement Support Center (RSC) Austria, which has long been operated by the resettlement agency HIAS in partnership with the U.S. Department of State.
+Historically, the U.S. processed all Lautenberg cases through the Resettlement Support Center (RSC) Austria, which the resettlement agency HIAS operates in partnership with the U.S. Department of State.
 In February 2025, HIAS announced that the Trump administration terminated its contract to operate RSC Austria, leaving over 14,000 refugees facing religious discrimination in limbo.
-All of them remained in Iran as violence escalated in the country in early 2026.
+All of them remain in Iran as violence escalates in the country in early 2026.

-In addition to the suspension of refugee admissions and the closure of RSC Austria, as of December 16, 2025, 39 countries, including Iran, are currently subject to a travel ban, encompassing 20% of nations globally.
-Additionally, on January 14th, the Trump administration announced it would indefinitely freeze immigrant visa processing for 75 countries, including Iran and many former Soviet states.
-The administration has illegally applied this ban to refugees, despite explicit exemptions in the text of the travel ban executive orders.
+In addition to the suspension of refugee admissions and the closure of RSC Austria, as of May 1, 2026, 39 countries, including Iran, are subject to a travel ban, encompassing 20% of nations globally.
+Additionally, on January 14, the Trump administration announced it would indefinitely freeze immigrant visa processing for 75 countries, including Iran and many former Soviet states.
+The administration has illegally applied the travel ban to refugees, despite explicit exemptions in the text of the travel ban executive orders.
 As long as any of these bans remain in place, refugees and others seeking safety – including thousands with pending Lautenberg cases – are left in a state of precarity.

 How have the U.S. and Israel’s attacks on Iran impacted Iranian religious minorities?